ntdoris/dsc-phase-2-project-v2-3/README.md

 ### Regression Results

 In the final model we can see that a house's zip code is highly influential on its sale price given the magnitude of the coefficients of several zip codes, all of which are statistically significant.
-For example, a house in zip code 98039 is associated with a log of sale price that is 1.50 higher, or a price that is about ~31.6 dollars higher.
+For example, a house in zip code 98039 is associated with a natural log of sale price that is 1.50 higher, or a price that is about ~4.48 dollars higher.

 Square footage of a house's living space also positively impacts sale price.
 Given a 0.68 coefficient, a 1 percent increase in sqft_living increases price by 0.68 percent.

 Whether a house is on the waterfront, the quality of view, and how good the condition of the house is also impact sale price.
-A waterfront property is associated with a log of sale price that is 0.45 higher, or a sale price that is 2.8 dollars higher.
+A waterfront property is associated with a log of sale price that is 0.45 higher, or a sale price that is 1.57 dollars higher.

 ### Conclusion